gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 ABI tags prevent a wheel compiled for the GIL build from entering a free-threaded interpreter by mistake.
 Adding the `t` variants to cibuildwheel produces artifacts with the declarations and C API expected by that interpreter.
-The source-level safety argument would have little practical value if installation still required a local compiler.
+The source-level safety argument would not help users if installation required a local compiler.

 Porting references include the [Python Free-Threading Guide](https://py-free-threading.github.io/), its [extension pages](https://py-free-threading.github.io/porting-extensions/), Quansight Labs' accounts of the